This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Human Impact on Habitats

-Conservation efforts focus on preserving diverse ecosystems and educating the public about coexisting with wildlife.
+To help these adaptable snakes survive, conservation efforts focus on protecting their habitats and educating people about coexisting with wildlife.

 Garter Snake Diet and Foraging